jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 targeting open source software (OSS) have grown
-742 percent on average, securing how developers consume OSS is arguably the most important aspect of any organizations software supply chain.
+742 percent on average, securing how developers consume OSS is arguably the most important aspect of any organization’s software supply chain.
 We recently published and contributed the Secure Supply Chain Consumption Framework (S2C2F) to the OpenSSF, making it available for any